coleifer/peewee/docs/peewee/query_examples.rst

 This category deals primarily with a foundational concept in relational database systems: joining.
 Joining allows you to combine related information from multiple tables to answer a question.
-This isn't just beneficial for ease of querying: a lack of join capability encourages denormalisation of data, which increases the complexity of keeping your data internally consistent.
+This isn't just beneficial for ease of querying: a lack of join capability encourages denormalization of data, which increases the complexity of keeping your data internally consistent.

 This topic covers inner, outer, and self joins, as well as spending a little